 How to Write a Form Poem—National Poetry Month Inspiration!

-We’re delighted to announce a wonderful writing book that’s sure to inspire you this National Poetry Month!
+Looking for a wonderful book to inspire you this National Poetry Month?

 Tania Runyan’s How to Write a Form Poem: A Guided Tour of 10 Fabulous Forms is engaging, often amusing, and always helpful.